Tillerino/scruse/README.md

-# Scruse
+# Jagger

-Scruse is an annotation-processor that generates databind classes to map JSON (and similar formats) to Java classes and vice versa.
+Jagger is an annotation-processor that generates databind classes to map JSON (and similar formats) to Java classes and vice versa.
 It is intended for two contexts:

 1) Reflection is not possible or is discouraged, e.g. when working with GraalVM native images.
 2) A tiny footprint is required, i.e. jars like jackson-databind are too big.
 3) Guarantees about serialization are required at compile time, e.g. [symmetry](#verification).

-Scruse does not include any parsers or formatters and requires external ones.
+Jagger does not include any parsers or formatters and requires external ones.
 Various JSON libraries are supported out-of-the-box, including:
 - Jackson streaming (`JsonParser` and `JsonGenerator`) - note that this gives you support of many additional input and output formats through existing extensions of these classes like YAML, CBOR, Smile, and more.